 Using abatacept may increase your risk of developing certain types of cancer such as lymphoma (cancer of the lymph nodes).
 This risk may be greater in older adults.
 Talk to your doctor about your specific risk.

-If you are pregnant, your name may be listed on a pregnancy registry.
-This is to track the outcome of the pregnancy and to evaluate any effects of abatacept on the baby.
+If you are pregnant, your name may be listed on a pregnancy registry to track the effects of abatacept on the baby.

 Children using abatacept should be current on all childhood immunizations before starting treatment.